1.5 Cross-sectoral approach with other ministries

 Other sectoral and cross-sectoral programmes and projects with young people as beneficiaries include:

-- The programme “Government Program First Business - Support for Starters” (Rządowy Program Pierwszy Biznes - Wsparcie w starcie) is run to support the development of entrepreneurship.
+- The Programme “Government Program First Business - Support for Starters” (Rządowy Program Pierwszy Biznes - Wsparcie w starcie) is run to support the development of entrepreneurship.
 This programme allows higher education students in their final year, those who graduate from either high school or higher education, as well as registered unemployed persons to apply for low-interest loans to start a business or create a job for an unemployed person.
-In 2022 the amount of the loan is above PLN 120,000.
+In 2023 the amount of the loan is above PLN 130,000.
 The programme has been implemented in all provinces.

 - The Student Credit Fund (Fundusz Kredytów Studenckich) set up at Bank Gospodarstwa Krajowego offers student loan interest subsidies.
 Loans can be awarded to students (under 30 years old) or doctoral students (under 35 years old).